Horace Smith-Dorrien: Second Battle of Ypres

 At the Second Battle of Ypres, the British were defending a barely-tenable salient of ground, held at great cost at the First Battle of Ypres five months earlier.
 On 22 April 1915 the Germans used poison gas on the Western Front for the first time, and heavy casualties were sustained by the British and French troops.

-On 27 April 1915, with a French counterattack to the north of the salient materializing later and on a smaller-scale than promised, Smith-Dorrien recommended withdrawal to the more defensible "GHQ Line".
+On 27 April 1915, with a French counterattack to the north of the salient materialising later and on a smaller-scale than promised, Smith-Dorrien recommended withdrawal to the more defensible "GHQ Line".
 French privately agreed with this analysis, but was angered that the suggestion came from Smith-Dorrien.
 French wanted the situation kept quiet so as not to distract from the upcoming attack upon Aubers Ridge by Haig's First Army (one historian describes this behaviour on French's part as "cretinous").
-Smith-Dorrien wrote a long letter on 27 April 1915 explaining the situation to Robertson (then French's Chief of the General Staff BEF).
+Smith-Dorrien wrote a long letter on 27 April 1915 explaining the situation to Robertson (then French's Chief of Staff BEF).
 He received in response a curt telephone message telling him that, in French's view, he had adequate troops to defend the salient.
 A few hours later written orders arrived, directing Smith-Dorrien to turn command of the salient over to Herbert Plumer and to lend Plumer his chief of staff and such other staff officers as Plumer required.
 (In practice this meant that Plumer's V Corps, already holding the salient, became an autonomous force reporting directly to GHQ, with Smith-Dorrien left only with II Corps south of the salient).
 Plumer immediately asked permission for a withdrawal almost identical to that proposed by Smith-Dorrien.
-After a delay whilst Foch conducted another counterattack, French consented to the action.
+After a delay while Foch conducted another counterattack, French consented to the action.

 On 30 April 1915, Haig wrote in his diary: